AlexArtaud-Dev/MangAnime-V1/README.md

+# DEPRECATED FOR NOW DUE TO A CLOUDFLARE ISSUE

 # MangAnime
 MangAnime is a website to stream and download various animes videos.
 It's based on GogoAnime API and it's not an hosting solution for anime files.